yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240303130611.png)

 As you can see, if we dig deeper into the output that ETW can provide us, we can also see the method names that are being invoked by our C# executable.
-Now of course, we can rename those methods so that they don't look as fishy, however there's a simpler approach to the problem.
-Bypassing ETW.
+Now of course, we can rename those methods so that they don't look as fishy, however there's a simpler approach to the problem. *Bypassing ETW*.

 ### Bypassing ETW

-While we can update all malicious text in our C# code(AssemblyName, method names, etc), it is very time consuming and we would need to repeat the process for al our C# executables.
+While we can update all malicious text in our C# code *(AssemblyName, method names, etc)*, it is very time consuming and we would need to repeat the process for all our C# executables.
 But let's stop and think for a second.
 All those things that can give us away are the result of ETW performing its intended role.
 Remember how we were able to bypass AMSI in a previous section?

 Well, ETW can be bypassed in a similar manner.
-In this section, we'll explore a custom BOF that will allow us to patch ETW.
+In this section, we'll explore a custom *BOF* that will allow us to patch *ETW*.
 As a result of ETW failing to operate, all the strings and method names that clearly indicate malicious activity will be completely gone, thus providing an extra level of stealth for us against defenders.

-The BOF that we will be using can be found here :
+The *BOF* that we will be using can be found here:

 https://github.com/ajpc500/BOFs/tree/main/ETW

 In a nutshell, we aim at patching **ntdll!EtwEventWrite** in memory with a specific sequence of bytes.
-For more details on how this specific BOF operates, please visit the below resource :
+For more details on how this specific BOF operates, please visit the below resource:

 https://www.mdsec.co.uk/2020/03/hiding-your-net-etw/